 The stages of cancer will be different depending on the type or types of cells that have been found in the biopsy.
 So a pathologist might report, for example, that you have squamous cell carcinoma and alveolar soft part sarcoma--both classified as stage IV cancers because they cannot be removed surgically.

 If you are diagnosed with cancer at stage I or II, then you are most likely to need surgery alone.
 For patients who are diagnosed with cancer at stage III or IV, they must take into consideration the possibility of radiation, chemotherapy, or both.
-It is important to know your cancer stages so that you can begin treatment as soon as possible.
+It is important to know your cancer stages to begin treatment as soon as possible.
+Recently, a new cream-based treatment has shown great success in treating multiple types of cancer, for more information visit: Cancer Cell Treatment.